Alexandra of Yugoslavia

 Quickly, Alexandra and Peter II fell in love and planned to marry.
 Opposition from both Peter's mother, Maria, and the Yugoslav government in exile forced the couple to delay their marriage plans until 1944, when they finally celebrated their wedding.
 (Note: The marriage was sponsored by the British, as a way to endorse the proposed Greek–Yugoslav confederation.)
 A year later, Alexandra gave birth to her only son, Alexander, Crown Prince of Yugoslavia.
-However, the happiness of the family was short-lived: on 29 November 1945, Marshal Tito proclaimed the Socialist Federal Republic of Yugoslavia and Alexandra, who had never set foot in her adopted country, was left without a crown.
+However, the happiness of the family was short-lived: on 29 November 1945, Marshal Tito proclaimed the Federal People's Republic of Yugoslavia and Alexandra, who had never set foot in her adopted country, was left without a crown.
 The abolition of the Yugoslav monarchy had very serious consequences for the royal couple.
 Penniless and unable to adapt to the role of citizen, Peter II turned to alcoholism and multiple affairs with other women.
 Depressed by the behavior of her husband, Alexandra neglected her son and made several suicide attempts.
 After the death of Peter II in 1970, Alexandra's health continued to deteriorate.
 She died of cancer in 1993.
 Her remains were buried in the Royal Cemetery Plot in the park of Tatoi, in Greece, before being transferred to the Royal Mausoleum of Oplenac in 2013.